jawhitti/INTERCAL/README.md

 The standard distribution holds a compiled version of **syslib.i** in *intercal.runtime.dll*.
 This assembly is reference by default for all programs compiled with sick.exe.

+# OTher resources
+* The [C-INTERCAL Git Repe](https://github.com/calvinmetcalf/intercal) contains a wealth of code.
+The [pit](https://github.com/calvinmetcalf/intercal/tree/master/pit) is probably the most complete collection of intercal code and docs anywhere.
+The "libs" folder in particular holds floating point and other useful bits.

 # Acknowledgements
 * This project drew inspiration primarily from Eric Raymond's [C-Intercal implementation (ick)](http://www.muppetlabs.com/~breadbox/intercal-man/s10.html).
 * Development would not have been possible without the [MuppetLabs Intercal Pages](http://www.muppetlabs.com/~breadbox/intercal/)